lucthienbinh/CoffeeShopJava/README.md

 # Coffee Shop Java2EE
-- This project is written base on a Laravel project: [Hieu Phan Github](https://github.com/hieuphanuit/Quan_Ly_Quan_Cafe).
+- This project was written base on a Laravel project of: [Hieu Phan Github](https://github.com/hieuphanuit/Quan_Ly_Quan_Cafe).
-- If you find any issues when coding please contactme.
+- If you find any issue when coding please contact me.

 ## Project Requirements:
-- JDK 1.8 (Java 8)
+- Java 8
-- Xampp Server (MySQL)
+- Xampp Server for MySQL
 - Eclipse IDE for Java EE Developers
-- Tomcat Server (9.0.35)
+- Tomcat Server 9.0.35
-- Your time :relaxed:
+- Last thing is your time :relaxed:!

 ## Skills This Project Require:
 - Java Basic (Datatype, Class, OOP .....)